function in

 takes zero or more input arguments, and produces a single

 output.
-Unlike a task
+Unlike a task, we use a

 function to perform a single numerical or binary operation.